 There are 7 ponds, and it is said that these 7 devotional ponds are very powerful. it is also believed that Lord Venkateswara swamy set his foot on this hill.

 In Ramayanam ( Aranya Kanda ) also it is mentioned that Sri Rama visited this place as part of his sojourn.
 There are caves here named as ‘Ashwatthama caves”.
-Ashwatthaama is said to have been cursed by Lord Krishna for killing the sons of Draupadi in the battlefield of Mahabharata.
+Ashwatthaama is said to have been cursed by Lord Krishna for killing the sons of Draupadi in the Mahabharata.
 To get absolved of the sins, Ashwathama is still believed to be living in these caves as an immortal being and observing penance.

 According to rock inscriptions, Narasimhakonda temple was constructed with the patronage of Pallava King Narasimha Varma in the 9th century, around the idol that was installed by sage Kashyapa.
 Later the temple tower was constructed by Reddy Kings.